ualibraries/ireportedthis/README.md

 local to my development environment, and rebase before merging, so what the "develop" branch sees is one nice, clean, well-commented commit detailing what that particular feature branch accomplished.
-Once I get a few features finished and merged, the commit log for "develop" will show what I mean.
+Once I get a few features finished and merged, the commit log for the "develop" branch will demonstrate what I mean.